Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 			 also added new config setting to dissable the player list that discord memebers can run to see who is online.

 	3/24/2024 fixed issued with mod updates, switched some slash commands to buttons for admins, fixed bug with button population on bot start.

+	4/23/2024 Fixed Issue with not being able to use double quotes in bots config file for the CommandLine setting. insted of using double quotes "these" use single quotes 'these' around any CommandLine parameter that needs quotes.
+			  Fixed issue where some versions of windows 10 dont support the spawn commands within the bot to update server and start the server.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation